What to know about the 5 passengers on the missing Titanic sub

 Stockton Rush, CEO of OceanGate

-Rush, also reportedly on the vessel, is CEO of the company running the expedition.
+Rush, the CEO of the company running the expedition, is also the pilot of the missing Titan expedition.

 When he was 19, Rush was the youngest person to become a jet transport-rated pilot when he earned a DC-8 Type/Captain's rating at the United Airlines Jet Training Institute, according to his biography at OceanGate.